Updated on May 28, 2019

 Here we add a toolbar to the App component:

-and a handler for change event:
+and a handler for the change event:

 currentZoom: 'Days'